 A Personal Introduction

-We were told of the seemingly never-ending stairs that led up, up to the ornate main church with its now-iconic bell tower that rang throughout their daily lives.
-The smaller churches in town were described in loving detail; the shops that served the needs of daily life were described.
-There were lively activities in the square that bustled all day with animated conversations; colorful street festivals ringing with music and song were held on holidays.
+We were told of the seemingly never-ending stairs that led up, up to the ornate main church, their beloved Madrice, with its broken yet still iconic bell tower that rang throughout their daily lives.
+The smaller churches in town were described in loving detail; they had their favorite place of worship.
+They lovingly talked about the shops in the Piazza Elimo or on Corso Umberto that served their practical needs.
+There were lively activities in the square that bustled all day with animated conversations; colorful street festivals ringing with music and song that were held on holidays.
 The wonderful old well was a place for obtaining water and more socialization.
 The life they described sounded simple and idyllic.
 The visions they created in our minds made us want to go there.
-Their loyalty and longing for home was evident even though they grew old.
-And, even though we were young,we saw the look in their eyes and felt their reverie as they talked of
+Their loyalty and longing for home was evident even though they grew old and the years they actually visited grew more distant.
+And, even though we were young, we saw the look in their eyes and felt their reverie as they talked of “home."

 And so we grew up and started our own families.
-The family love in our lives and hearts multiplied and made us want to preserve these stories and to preserve those photos.
-Some created family trees, organized or attended family reunions and — for the most inspired — travel to Poggioreale ourselves to see and feel with their own eyes and hearts.
-But I know that most of us knew little, if nothing, about the history of Poggioreale.
-Finding photos of pre-earthquake life was diﬃcult to ﬁnd.
+The family love in our lives and hearts multiplied and made us want to preserve these stories for our own children and grandchildren, and to preserve their photos for all time.
+Some of us created family trees, organized or attended family reunions and — for the most inspired — some even traveled to Poggioreale themselves to see and feel with our own eyes and hearts.
+Yet most of us knew little, if nothing, about the history of Poggioreale.
+Finding photos of pre-earthquake life was diﬃcult.
 Written material about the town and its people was very scarce during our early days of research.

-In summary, we hope to introduce this generation to Poggioreale ancient, old, new, and current.
-In the tradition of peoples before us, we want to pass this precious history and information on to you.
-Poggioreale’s old town is slowing crumbling due to age and circumstances beyond our control.
-We ﬁrst and second generation Poggiorealesi are growing old as well, and it’s time we help YOU get to know our mutual “home”.
+In summary, we hope to introduce present generations to Poggioreale old, new, and current.
+In the tradition of peoples before us, we want to pass our precious history and information on to you, our family, friends, and offspring.
+Poggioreale’s old town is slowing crumbling due to age and circumstances beyond our control, yet it still stands for all to see.
+We ﬁrst and second generation Poggiorealesi are growing old as well, yet at the same time we are breathing new life into our native home by telling our stories.
+And, it’s time we help YOU get to know our mutual “home.”

 Co-Founder, Poggioreale in America

-Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale, were married there, and raised their children, her great uncle and great aunts.
-Her grandparents Salvatore Todaro and Rosa Spina were born in Poggioreale as were two of their children, her uncles Tom and Nick Todaro.
-Except for her great grandmother who died in Sicily, they all moved to America to make their lives mostly in the Chicago area.
+Editor's Note: Tina's maternal great grandparents, Nicolo Spina and Agnese Piccione, moved to Poggioreale and were married in 1886.
+There they had four children, her great uncle Guiseppe and great aunts Rosa, Rosaria and Girolama.
+Her maternal grandfather, Salvatore Todaro, was also born in Poggioreale from an early Poggiorealesi family name, as were two of her uncles, Antonino Todaro and Nicolino Todaro.
+Except for her great grandmother who died in Sicily, they all moved to America, mostly in the Chicago area where they are buried.